DBCDK/dbc-commons-slow-call-log/example/README.md

 Remember to build library first (and install it) by running: `(cd .. && mvn install)`

-The you can build the JakartaEE application by ruinning: `mvn package` - this also downloads a `payara-micro.jar`
+The you can build the JakartaEE application by running: `mvn package` - this also downloads a `payara-micro.jar`

 ## Running
 You can deploy it by running: